WouterBant/GEVit-DL2-Project/Blogpost.md

 for all $g \in G$.

-To demonstrate the equivariant of the method, we visualize the pipeline for this method in Figure 9.
+To demonstrate the equivariance of the method, we visualize the pipeline for this method in Figure 9.
 It illustrates how post hoc equivariance works.
 The input image undergoes various transformations to achieve equivariance (in this case, 90-degree rotations).
 Each transformed image is processed by the same model, which generates latent embeddings or class probabilities.
 These embeddings (or probabilities) are then aggregated in an invariant way.
 Note that the model's latent representations are equivariant to the group (because of the lifting to the group) until they are aggregated, which is done using an invariant operation.

 <table align="center">
   <tr align="center">